CrystalPharma/Console-Finances/README.md

 Not applicable

 ## Usage
-Navigate to her live Portfolio website via the following hyperlink: https://crystalpharma.github.io/Console-Finances/
+Navigate to the application via the following hyperlink: https://crystalpharma.github.io/Console-Finances/

 Then, right click in the browser and select the inspect option to bring up the developer tool